Takis Loukanidis

-Career
+Club career

 Born in Paranesti, a village in the broader area of Drama, Loukanidis' father was killed by Bulgarian armed forces and soon after he was placed in an orphanage at age 10.
 He began playing football with the youth side of AEK Komotini, and joined the senior team of Doxa Drama F.C. in 1955.

-He soon attracted the interest of major clubs in Greece and abroad, including Juventus F.C.
-Finally, Antonis Mantzevelakis brought him to Panathinaikos via APOEL in Cyprus.
+He soon attracted the interest of major clubs in Greece and abroad, including Juventus FC Finally, Antonis Mantzevelakis brought him to Panathinaikos via APOEL in Cyprus.
 Takis Loukanidis made his debut on 28 March 1962 against AEK Athens (score: 2-3).
 In the following match, on 1 April 1962, he scored his first goal with Panathinaikos, helping them beat Proodeftiki 5–0.
 He ended his career at Aris Thessaloniki, where he won the Greek Cup in 1970.

+International career

 Loukanidis made 23 appearances and scored three goals for the Greece national team from 1958 to 1967.
 He made his debut in a 1-7 1960 European Nations' Cup qualifying defeat to France on 1 October 1958.